hugoferreira/hugoferreira.github.com/_posts/2015-07-21-sock-drawer.markdown

 categories: fun mathematics
 ---

-A drawer has 18 black socks and 14 white socks.
-On average, how many socks should one draw to get two equal socks.
+> A drawer has 18 black socks and 14 white socks.
+On average, how many socks should one draw to get two equal socks?
 And to get two different socks?

 ## Solution A